ShahzebFarruk/ELG5902_Text_Cateorization/README.md

 conda activate myenv
 conda install --file requirements.txt
 ```
+After the packages are installed then the code can be run.
+If any package is missing or is not installed properly re-install by using conda install <package name> or using pip install <package>

+Alternatively the code can also be run on Google Colab.

 Have you experienced getting delayed Doctors appointment to get treated?
 Or had to go through a GP who later refers you to a specialized doc?
 Confused to which doc to consult?
 	Probably weeks later, haven’t you?
 Solution: Text categorization of medical health records using NLP to predict which doctor to consult with.